srinivas1c/gitremote/README.md

 Merge from Command line..

-merge from command line (Branch) Branch
+merge from command line Branch1 conflict

 merge from command Branch